Brause 361 Steno Blue Pumpkin

 - High degree of flex

 Great flex for you to play around with, without being over-responsive.
-The control with this pen makes it an ideal choice if you are new to flex nibs, doing something very precise or writing for long periods (also helped by its durability).
+The control you have with this pen makes it an ideal choice if you are new to flex nibs, doing something very precise or writing for long periods (also helped by its durability).
 A worthy addition to any calligrapher’s toolbox.

 Best Brush Pens for Calligraphy